eclipse-keyple/keyple-java/java/component/keyple-core/README.md

 ## Overview

-The Keyple **Core** library contains the core components for the Eclipse Keyple.
+The Keyple **Core** library contains the core components and interfaces for Eclipse Keyple.

 This library **should be import explicitly** from [maven](https://mvnrepository.com/artifact/org.eclipse.keyple/keyple-java-core).